DK26/qradar-guides/QRadarAppDev/AppGuide.md

 You'll need to have a Python 2 version 2.7.9 or above installed on your development environment in order for QRadarSDK to even work.

+Later on at the **"Pre-Install"** section, we discuss how to establish such an environment.

 * **Notice:** Python 3 isn't supported.